threlte/threlte/apps/docs/src/routes/core/three.md

 !!!module_summary title=Three|sourcePath=Three.svelte|name=Three|from=core|type=component

 :::admonition type="experimental"
 This component is part of a recently released feature of threlte.
 It is still very much in a beta phase and can be subject to breaking API changes.
 Please use at your own risk.
+Learn more about this feature [here](/core-transition)
 :::

 The component `<Three />` provides the means to use **any** three.js module as a Svelte component.
 It does this by leveraging the rigid three.js naming and object property structure and act as a **renderer** to include objects in the scene graph or attach objects to parent object properties.